 - Technology-friendly classroom designed to provide instructors an opportunity to conduct hands-on, in-depth instructional use of Special Collections materials

 - Features two plasma display screens, digital camera, and easy laptop connections

 - Allows instructors to integrate Special Collections original format primary resources with online electronic resources

 SPECIAL COLLECTIONS CLASSROOM

 - Equipped with a computer, projector and screen, digital camera, audio system, and easy laptop connections to the screen display

 Scheduling a Class Visit

 - Please send us your request.
 Please include the class title and size, as well as preferred date and time of class meeting.
 Please specify which subject areas and formats of Special Collections materials will be used for your class.

-- If you are an elementary, middle, or high school teacher, please visit our schools page for more information.
+- If you are an elementary, middle, or high school teacher, please visit our minor-age children in Special Collections page for more information.

 - Please make your reservation as far in advance as possible, but at least one week in advance.

 - The Seminar Room and the Special Collections Classroom can be reserved for individual sessions using Special Collections materials, or, if a class will be making use of Special Collections materials throughout the quarter, for the entire quarter.

 - Once you have confirmed your class visit, you can request Special Collections items for your class using the Special Collections online request system or librarians can assist you with item selection.

 - If you would like to have a member of the Special Collections staff speak to your class, we can arrange for a variety of presentations, from a ten-minute introduction to a full class session.